junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean can't help a small amused huff, quietly answering, "That's one way to put it."

-He tilts his head.
+He tilts his head, considering.
 "What do you think, take them back to bunker?
-How can we even bring these many ghosts into bunker?
+How can we even bring these many ghosts into the bunker?
 Not like they have any unfinished business or connected items --"

 "They followed Bobby here.
 Maybe if we show Bobby the way --"